 Hormones: depending on whether you are on or off cycle, your testosterone levels can fluctuate wildly.
 It is extremely common for steroid users to have supra-normal levels of testosterone, even above the range that many laboratories will test for.
 All our sports hormone checks will dilute any testosterone result over 52 nmol/L to get an accurate reading.
 Other hormones which are also affected by IPED use include oestradiol, prolactin, FSH and LH.
 Your hormones can affect not only your physical appearance, but also your mood, libido and your fertility.

-Please give our doctors as much information as you can so that they can offer the best interpretation and advice.
+Please give our doctors as much information as you can so that they can offer the best advice.
 You will be given the opportunity to do this in "supporting information" in the results portal before you take your test.
 Please note that we will not offer any advice about protocol - our tests are intended to highlight when you are causing harm to yourself.